 In previous years, the RHC decided to not include a nominal petition fee for submitting petitions.
-Consequently, staff has not included such fee in the Recommended Budget for Fiscal Year 2021-22.
-One reason for such petition fee would be to deter frivolous filing of petitions.
-To date in Fiscal Year 2020-21, 20 petitions have been filed.
-If the RHC is interested in a petition fee, staff requests the RHC provide direction to review and propose such a petition fee in tonight's meeting.
+Consequently, staff has not included such a fee in the Recommended Budget for Fiscal Year 2021-22.
+One reason for such a petition fee would be to deter frivolous filing of petitions.
+To date, in Fiscal Year 2020-21, 20 petitions have been filed.
+If the RHC is interested in a petition fee, staff requests the RHC provide direction to review and propose such a petition fee at the May 17, 2021 RHC meeting.